 Table Information:

 Information reported in this schedule will be collected in Tables A through G. Please report information aggregated by Vintage for each table and corresponding data fields below.
-The Vintage of each column refers to the calendar year that the loan was sold.
+The Vintage of each column refers to the calendar year that the loan was sold (i.e., 2004 through 2013).

-There are ten possible Vintages to report:

-Column PY8: Current reporting year minus eight

-Column PY7: Current reporting year minus seven

-Column PY6: Current reporting year minus six

-Column PY5: Current reporting year minus five

-Column PY4: Current reporting year minus four

-Column PY3: Current reporting year minus three

-Column PY2: Current reporting year minus two

-Column PY1: Current reporting year minus one

-Column Current: Current reporting year

-Column K: Unallocated

-Column L: Total

 In cases where the data may not be available by Vintage, report the data in the Unallocated column.
-Loans sold prior to PY8 should be excluded from all data fields with the exception of Projected Future Losses to BHC Charged to Repurchase Reserve.
-Projected Future Losses to BHC Charged to Repurchase Reserve associated with Vintages prior to PY8 should be included in the Unallocated column.
+Loans sold prior to 2004 should be excluded from all data fields with the exception of Projected Future Losses to BHC Charged to Repurchase Reserve.
+Projected Future Losses to BHC Charged to Repurchase Reserve associated with Vintages prior to 2004 should be included in the Unallocated column.
 It is expected that use of the Unallocated column will be very limited.
 Any loans sold data reported in the Unallocated column will be treated with conservative assumptions by the Federal Reserve.